projectguy100/Azlecon/Readme.md

 5. Name your pull request and description and press open.
 6. Email me the GitHub link to your pull request and attach a with a video proving it is not virus maybe using VMware/ProxMox.
 7. You're all done!
 Just wait to be merged.

+For a fun way to represent this Readme.md file, go to the ReadmeEncrypted.md to see for yourself. :) Have a nice day!